couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 encryption and how to manage keys, so developers can more easily customize the behavior of the FLE components.

-At the same time, it’s important to retain the ability to decrypt messages encrypted by SDK 2.
+At the same time, it's important to retain the ability to decrypt messages encrypted by SDK 2.

 ## Universal Decryption